Abstract

 This event occurred on bus 233 at 10:09:04 on May 31, 2021.
 The bus was approaching an intersection when a pedestrian was crossing the street.
 The relative movement between the pedestrian and the bus posed a conflict with the path of the bus, and the maximum deceleration rate of the bus was over 0.3 g during the event window.
 The TTC value was about 2 s.
 PASS did track this pedestrian but did not issue a warning (see Figure 11).

-False negative example 1: missed conflict event with a pedestrian crossing the street: (
+False negative example 1: missed conflict event with a pedestrian crossing the street: (a) the pedestrian missed by the PASS system and (b) the bus speed during this event.

 Example 2